Grant Awards Recipients

 2021-2022

-Felicia Else Associate Professor, Art and Art History
+Felicia Else Professor of Art and Art History

 Felicia Else has been pursuing research on water, art and festivals in 16th-century Florence, including the well-known Neptune Fountain in the Piazza della Signoria in Florence by Bartolomeo Ammannati.
 In conjunction with the Society for European Festivals Research, she has completed a book for Routledge Press, The Politics of Water in the Art and Festival of Medici Florence: from Neptune Fountain to Naumachia and contributed a chapter on wine and water fountains to Architectures of Festival in Early Modern Europe.
 Fashioning and Re-fashioning Urban and Courtly Spaces (2018).
 She has published articles in Burlington Magazine, Sixteenth Century Journal, Imago Mundi and Medicea.
 Rivista interdisciplinare di studi medicei, Sculpture Journal and Explorations in Renaissance Culture.